MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-249-Liquidity-Risk-Measurement-Standards-Regulation-WW/subpart-J-Disclosures/section-249.91.md

 (31) The average amount of the maturity mismatch add-ons as calculated under § 249.30(b) (row 31);

-(32) The average amount of the total net cash outflow amounts as calculated under § 249.30 or § 249.63, as applicable (row 32);
+(32) The average amount of the total net cash outflow amount as calculated under § 249.30 prior to the application of the applicable outflow adjustment percentage described in Table 1 to § 249.30(c) (row 32);

+(33) The applicable outflow adjustment percentage described in Table 1 to § 249.30(c) (row 33);

+(34) The average amount of the total net cash outflow as calculated under § 249.30 (row 34); and

-(33) The average of the liquidity coverage ratios as calculated under § 249.10(b) (row 33).
+(35) The average of the liquidity coverage ratios as calculated under § 249.10(b) (row 35).

 (d) *Qualitative disclosures.* (1) A covered depository institution holding company or covered nonbank company subject to this subpart must provide a qualitative discussion of the factors that have a significant effect on its liquidity coverage ratio, which may include the following: